Consumed with anxiety

 alleviates your anxiety.

-When you thirst, He will quench your thirst.
+Whenever you thirst, He will quench your thirst.
 When you feel unsteady, He will stabilize you.
-When you feel scared, He will give you peace.
+If you feel scared, He will give you peace.
 When you reach out with a need, He will provide.

 Anxiety – if you allow it –- can become a catalyst for our spiritual growth, driving you back to Jesus with longing and dependence on Him alone.